 - You can always salt after cooking if you find the fries need some more!

-1½ tsp sea salt or seasoning salt (I recommend Hy's since it contains no MSG!
+1½ teaspoon sea salt or seasoning salt (I recommend Hy's since it contains no MSG!
 Get it here)

-2 tbsp avocado oil (can use any oil: olive oil, grapeseed oil, etc)
+2 tablespoon avocado oil (can use any oil: olive oil, grapeseed oil, etc)

 Optional: garlic, rosemary, chili powder, smoked paprika, oregano, nutritional yeast, etc. Have fun experimenting!

-Preheat oven to 425°F and line a 9×13 baking sheet with parchment paper.
+Preheat oven to 415°F and line a 9×13 cookie sheet with parchment paper.

-Wash potatoes thoroughly or peel them.
+Wash potatoes thoroughly in cold water or peel them.
 Cut off any black spots (bruising of the potato).
-Cut into ½ - ¾ inch strips.
+Cut potatoes into ½ - ¾ inch strips (you really don't need a french fry cutter!).
 Place in a large mixing bowl.

-Add oil and seasonings to the bowl.
+Add oil and seasonings to a large bowl.
 Toss well to coat.

-Transfer to the prepared baking sheet and distribute so the potatoes are in one layer.
+Transfer to the prepared baking sheet and distribute so the potatoes are in a single layer.
 This is ideal, but it's okay if there is some overlap.

-Bake for 45 minutes, turning every 15 minutes.
-Best if consumed immediately!
+Bake for 45 minutes or until a deep golden brown, turning every 15 minutes.

 *Note: If the fries aren't salted to your liking, you can always add more salt after cooking.

-- 1½ tsp sea salt or seasoning salt
+- 1½ teaspoon sea salt or seasoning salt

-- 2 tbsp avocado oil (any other oil would work too)
+- 2 tablespoon avocado oil (any other oil would work too)

 - Optional: garlic, rosemary, chili powder, smoked paprika, oregano, nutritional yeast, etc. Have fun experimenting!

-- Preheat the oven to 425°F and line a 9×13 baking sheet with parchment paper.
+- Preheat oven to 415°F and line a 9×13 cookie sheet with parchment paper.

-- Wash potatoes thoroughly or peel them.
-Cut off any black spots (bruises on the potato).
-Cut into ½ - ¾ inch strips.
+- Wash potatoes thoroughly in cold water or peel them.
+Cut off any black spots (bruising of the potato).
+Cut potatoes into ½ - ¾ inch strips.
 Place in a large mixing bowl.

-- Add oil and seasonings to the bowl.
+- Add oil and seasonings to a large bowl.
 Toss well to coat.

-- Transfer to the prepared baking sheet and distribute so the potatoes are in one layer.
+- Transfer to the prepared baking sheet and distribute so the potatoes are in a single layer.
 This is ideal, but it's okay if there is some overlap.